OleHolmNielsen/Niflheim_users/docs/Hardware.rst

 * A total of **693 compute nodes**.
 * The nodes contain a total of 31160 CPU_cores_ and **106 Graphical Processing Units** (GPU_).
 * Aggregate theoretical peak CPU performance of more than **2302 TeraFLOPS** (TFLOPS_) or **2.3 PetaFLOPS**.
-* Total aggregate RAM memory is 313 TB.
+* Total aggregate RAM memory is 313 TB_.

 .. _CPU_cores: https://en.wikipedia.org/wiki/Multi-core_processor
 .. _GPU: https://en.wikipedia.org/wiki/Graphics_processing_unit